larrytao05/griddy-city/backend/README.md

 ```

 ### Database Management
-- The database tables are automatically created on server startup
+- Static tables (users, stops, trips) are automatically created on server startup
-- GTFS data is imported during container startup
+- GTFS static data is imported during container startup
+- Vehicle positions table is recreated on each startup for fresh real-time data
 - Vehicle positions are updated in real-time from the MTA GTFS-realtime feed

 ## Error Responses